ocdtrekkie/HAController/README.md

 * modScheduler handles code that schedules events.
 (Currently using Quartz.NET)

 The following modules should function optionally:
 * modInsteon will handle Insteon and X10 home automation devices.
-(Currently a core component)
 * modOpenWeatherMap gathers weather data from an API to present to the user.
 * modSpeech contains speech synthesis code.